Frequently Asked Questions

 A.17

 In the event that leakage of checking code beyond his control is suspected, the applicant should inform the SCRC Office at 3660 7497 at the earliest convenience.
-The original checking code will be invalidated and a new one will be provided upon completion of the required procedures to reconfirm the applicant’s identity.
+The original checking code will be invalidated and a new one will be provided upon the authentication of the applicant’s identity.
+For the purpose of personal data privacy protection, an applicant is encouraged to withdraw his checking account once he no longer requires the check result (the applicant should submit the withdrawal application to the SCRC Office through Online Application Platform or in person ).

 Checking by Employers